 Hot button political squabbles and maneuvering are more earnest and enduring than local community, neighborly caring, love of the land, and connections to local historical values.
+So I’ve some trenchant thoughts to share at the special town meeting upcoming.

 I’ve noticed a lot of letters in The Citizen with multitudes of negative reasons for not having industrial wind turbines or for placing stringent requirements on them.
 Our house straddles the border of Greenwood and Bethel so we get to make vital consequential decisions on these important issues in both towns.
 But! when in the bedroom closet (a corner of which is in Greenwood), do I think one way?
 And when I’m in the living room, (Bethel) do I think another way?
 Absolutely not.
 I’m adamantly faithful in my ideological hubris no matter where I stand.